Community Living Standards

 - Electro-static cleaners will be used at least once per week.

-- Residents will be provided a welcome package from On-Campus Living including cleaning supplies.
+- Residents will be provided a welcome package from UAA Residence Life including cleaning supplies.
 Residents are responsible for cleaning their individual apartments and suites.
 Residents should follow current CDC guidelines to ensure their spaces remain disinfected and clean.

 - Common area, high touch points in residence halls and the Gorsuch Commons will be cleaned four times per day (early morning, late morning, afternoon, and evening).
 Touch points include, but are not limited to: